Invoca/developer-docs/source/api_documentation/network_integration/promo_numbers/index.rst

     - string (optional)
     - The ID of the AdWords client account to be associated with this promo number.
 Requires media type to be set to 'Google Call Extension'. (ex.
 "627-345-9815")

+  * - destination_advertiser_id_from_network
+    - string (optional)
+    - The ID of the advertiser in which the promo number is intended to be moved to.

+  * - destination_advertiser_campaign_id_from_network
+    - string (optional)
+    - The ID of the advertiser campaign in which the promo number is intended to be moved to.

+  * - destination_affiliate_id_from_network
+    - string (optional)
+    - The ID of the affiliate in which the promo number is intended to be moved to.
+Only to be used when moving promo numbers between affiliate campaigns.

 Custom Data